QuyANgo/Immune_Fitness/README.md

 # Immune_Fitness

-QC & process bulk RNAseq for downstream DEG of PBMC under various treatments in head-and-neck cancer patients vs. healthy donors to assess immune fitness
+QC, process and DEG analysis of bulk RNAseq from PBMC under various treatments in head-and-neck cancer patients vs. healthy donors to assess immune fitness in response to chemotherapy